-One of the few places in Equador to find gluten-free bread.
-They have sandwiches on the bread and per report understand cross contamination but please ask.
+One of the few places in Ecuador to find gluten-free bread.
+They have sandwiches on the bread and per report understand cross-contamination but please ask.
 Great atmosphere.
 A nice place to hang out, read or surf the web.

 A fun ride up the mountain led to a lookout and trailheads.
 There is a very small snack shop at the top with beverages and a few gluten-free snacks.